 Like Seventh Generation, Joolz is also eco-conscious and sustainability-centric.
-But it takes a rather different tact with its packaging by letting its customers create something useful out of it.
+But it takes a slightly different tactic with its packaging by letting its customers create something useful out of it.

 Joolz gives sustainable packaging a new meaning — and we like it.

-Making your packaging recyclable is a great idea — it’s good for the planet and it’s good for your branding, so it’s a win-win.
-Check out eco-friendly packaging specialists like Ecoenclose for an idea of the best materials to switch to (and how much it might set you back).
+Making your packaging recyclable is a great idea — it’s good for the planet, and your brand image.
+Check out eco-friendly packaging specialists like Ecoenclose for a view of the best materials to switch to (and how much it might set you back).

 Happy Socks sells colorful, patterned socks that, while they admittedly do look good, aren’t unique.
 Sure, they’re lively and eye-catching, but socks are an increasingly popular fashion item that many brands now offer in a variety of styles.

-But what really sets Happy Socks apart is (you guessed it) its packaging.
-The boxes its socks arrive in are often brightly-colored and featuring curious designs, such as this multicolored camouflage print:
+But what sets Happy Socks apart is (you guessed it) its packaging.
+The socks arrive in a packaging that is often brightly-colored and features unique designs, such as this multicolored camouflage print.

 As well as injecting a little liveliness into what could easily be dull packaging, Happy Socks also diversifies its packaging.
 Some are cardboard boxes like the example above, while others are delicate paper-made constructions.